Cooperative coloring of some graph families: Introduction

-A chordal graph is a graph in which every cycle of length greater than $3$ has a chord (an edge not part of the cycle).
-Aharoni et al.~\cite{ABCHJ, ABZ, AHHS} discussed $m_{\mathcal{G}}(d)$ when $\mathcal{G}$ is the class of chordal graphs, paths, trees, and bipartite graphs.
+Obviously, $m_{\mathcal{G}}(d)\leq l_{\mathcal{G}}(d)$ for any graph class $\mathcal{G}$.
+A \emph{chordal graph} is defined as a graph in which every cycle of length greater than three contains at least one chord, which is an edge not part of the cycle.
+Aharoni et al.\ \cite{ABCHJ, ABZ, AHHS} explored the values of $m_{\mathcal{G}}(d)$ when $\mathcal{G}$ is represented by the class of chordal graphs, paths, trees, and bipartite graphs, respectively.
+In this paper, we specify the default base for logarithms as the natural number $e$ when the base is missing.